 * HSBC seeks to tap demand for Islamic debt

-DUBAI, May 29 (Reuters) - HSBC’s (HSBA.L) Middle East unit priced a $500 million Islamic bond on Thursday at 155 basis points over midswaps, the lower end of an earlier guidance, with final pricing expected later Thursday.
+DUBAI, May 26 (Reuters) - HSBC’s (HSBA.L) Middle East unit launched a $500 million Islamic bond at 155 basis points over midswaps, the lower end of an earlier guidance, with final pricing expected later Thursday.

 HSBC Middle East, a subsidiary of the U.K.-based lender, held roadshows this week in Asia, the Middle East and London gauge sentiment for a five-year Islamic bond, or sukuk as the lender looks to tap demand for Islamic paper.
 [ID:nLDE74N02C]

 It had earlier set a guidance of 155-160 basis points over midswaps for the sale.